freedombox/FreedomBox/doc/dev/tutorial/components.rst

         self.add(webserver)

-The first argument to instantiate the :class:`~plinth.modules.apache.components.Webserver` class is a unique ID.
+The first argument to instantiate the :class:`~freedombox.modules.apache.components.Webserver` class is a unique ID.
 The second is the name of the Apache2 web server configuration snippet that contains the directives to proxy Transmission web interface via Apache2.
 We then need to create the configuration file itself in ``transmission-plinth.conf``.
 The final argument is the list of URLs that the app exposes to the users of the app.
 This information is used to check if the URLs are accessible as expected when the user requests diagnostic tests on the app.

 Simply creating and shipping a configuration file into ``/etc`` folder creates some hassles.
 Consider the following scenario: a debian package, either